This Article is written by Kishore Deshpande as part of his coursework.

 - Carrying out research programmes on Labor and Employment.

-The Child Labor (Prohibition and Regulation) Act, 1986 and the Child Labor (Prohibition and Regulation) Amendment Act, 2016, is enacted to prohibit the employment of children in all occupations and to prohibit the engagement of adolescents in hazardous occupations and processes and the matters concerned therewith or incidental to.
+The Child Labor (Prohibition and Regulation) Act, 1986 and the Child Labor (Prohibition and Regulation) Amendment Act, 2016, is enacted to prohibit the employment of children in all occupations and to prohibit the engagement of adolescents in hazardous occupations and processes and the matters concerned therewith or incidental there to.

 The Act seeks to protect the exploitation of Children in occupations which may prove to be detrimental to their health and well-being.
 The Act further goes to identify and isolate children and adolescents from adults as given below: